Alli1223/space-station-manager/README.md

 * **Server** – implemented with `boost::asio` to handle clients and maintain the world state.
 * **Client** – uses OpenGL through GLFW and GLEW for rendering.
 * **Map** – infinite grid of cells.
-The starting area is a 20x20 walkable space station surrounded by empty space.
+The starting area is a 20x20 space station enclosed by impassable walls with empty space outside.

 ## Building